Relational Change

 Working with You for a Better Tomorrow

-WtC works with organizations of all sizes and from all different industries to deliver anti-racism consulting services through DEI auditing, educational and awareness building workshop sessions, and implementation support.
+WtC works with organizations of all sizes and from all different industries to deliver anti-racism consulting services through EAE auditing, educational and awareness building workshop sessions, and implementation support.

 We move away from performative measures and create a safe space for your organization to endeavour on a journey of deep empathy and self-discovery in order to create meaningful and lasting change.